Alphabetical Plant Listing

 However, the luscious blooms of most camellias bear no scent.

-• Beginning in the early 1960s, efforts were made using the most scented species, Camellia lutchuensis, to incorporate floral fragrance into commercially acceptable cultivars.
+• In the early 1960s, efforts were made using the most scented species, Camellia lutchuensis, to incorporate floral fragrance into commercially acceptable cultivars.
 Several charming Lutchuensis hybrids have been created since then for the pleasure of our eyes and noses.
-Most of these camellia hybrids are strong, open-growing shrubs, with small evergreen leaves, often attractively copper tinted, and bear small flowers in profusion.
+Most of these camellia hybrids are strong, open-growing shrubs with small evergreen leaves, often attractively copper tinted, and bear small flowers in profusion.

-• Among Camellia japonicas, several cultivars claim to have fragrance.
-Among them, Herme, Kramer's Supreme, Scentsation, Spring Sonnet and all cultivars with "Fragrant" or "Scent" in their name.
+• Among Camellia japonica, several cultivars claim to have fragrance.
+Among them, Herme, Kramer’s Supreme, Scentsation, Spring Sonnet and all cultivars with “Fragrant” or “Scent” in their name.

 Guide Information